Liouville quantum gravity as a mating of trees: Weldings of forested wedges and duality

-Before we start to give the proof of Theorem~\ref{thm::sle_exploration_boundary_length}, we first give the following corollary which gives the time-evolution of the boundary length of a radial $\SLE_{\kappa'}$ process drawn on top of an independent free boundary GFF on $\D$ parameterized by quantum natural time.
+Before we start to give the proof of Theorem~\ref{thm::sle_exploration_boundary_length}, we first give the following corollary which gives the time-evolution of the boundary length of the unbounded component when one explores a weight $\tfrac{\gamma^2}{2}$ quantum cone with a whole-plane $\SLE_{\kappa'}$ process, parameterized by quantum natural time.